Please review the "Aerial Yoga" section if joining an Aerial Yoga class.

 Q: Do I need to pre-register for my classes?

-A: Yes, you must register online a minimum of 1 hour in to attend any class.
-PLEASE NOTE:there must be 1 student signed up online; 1 hour in advance of the class start time for an instructor to be available to teach their class.
+A: Yes, you must register online a minimum of 2 hours in advance to attend any class.
+PLEASE NOTE:there must be 2 students signed up online; 2 hours in advance of the class start time for an instructor to be available to teach their class.
 Hence the reason we do not allow walk-ins.

 Q: I'm new to yoga.
 What class should I take?